ElektraInitiative/libelektra/doc/tutorials/code-generator.md

 [here](https://mustache.github.io/mustache.5.html).
 All of features supported by the kainjow library should be supported by our framework as well.

-Our CMke script will collect all `.mustache` files in `src/tools/kdb/gen/templates` into a header containing a `static const char *` field for each file and a `std::unordered_map` containing references to all the fields.
+Our CMake script will collect all `.mustache` files in `src/tools/kdb/gen/templates` into a header containing a `static const char *` field for each file and a `std::unordered_map` containing references to all the fields.
 The naming scheme is needed so that the other C++ code can access the files contents via the map.
 This approach was chosen to allow executing the code-generator without first running the install script.